Appointments No Longer Needed At NYC's COVID Vaccination Sites; Anyone 16+ May Walk In, Mayor De Blasio Announces

 - Complete Coronavirus Coverage

-Health officials stress getting the shot is the only way to control the coronavirus.MORE NEWS: 'We Are Not A Match': Robert Chapman Charged With Participating In Capitol Riot After Allegedly Boasting About It On Bumble Dating App
+Health officials stress getting the shot is the only way to control the coronavirus.MORE NEWS: New York City Officials Focus On Efforts To Overcome COVID Vaccine Hesitancy

-The CDC is considering revisiting guidance on masks in the coming weeks, particularly outdoors for those who have been vaccinated.
+The CDC is reportedly considering revisiting guidance on masks in the coming weeks, particularly outdoors and for those who have been vaccinated.